 - Super moisturizing thanks to the high content of a variety of fatty acids

 - Anti-bacterial so it is beneficial also to acne-prone skin (bye-bye backne and butt-ne)

-- Anti-fungal, for example, “it kills spores of the fungi that cause ringworm and athlete’s foot.”
+- Anti-fungal, for example, as “it kills spores of the fungi that cause ringworm and athlete’s foot.”

 - Non-oily thanks to its particular make-up of fatty acids

 - Anti-inflammatory so it is particularly useful to use to soothe infections or sunburns

 - Can boost collagen production thanks to its triterpenes content.